nachomartin31/betweenFront/README.md

 This project needs to retrieve data from an API.
 [API](https://betweenapi.herokuapp.com/) can be used for testing purposes.

 ## Description
-This repo constains the frontend side of between react/node challenge.
+This repo contains the frontend side of between react/node challenge.
 This app implements:
 * Semantic HTML
 * Unit testing (Jest)